Manrique Alonso Lallave: Later life

+In 1882, he translated Samuel B. Schieffelin's "The Foundations of History: a Series of First Things" into Spanish.

 Death

-He passed by Madrid to see his translation printed, on March 30, 1889, Lallave went to Manila, planning to distribute his translated Bibles with F. de P. Castells, a young Catalan Protestant pastor, and because they wanted to check if his aforementioned translation in Panganisan had arrived, create a Protestant church in the Philippines and establish an agency of the British and Foreign Bible Society, shortly afterwards they both got sick, Lallave died and got buried, while Castells recovered and then was released from jail through the British consul's intercession, on condition that he leave the Islands immediately, according to some sources and Castell, Lallave and Castells were poisoned, this was then backed up when Lallave's daughter then claimed that 2 months after her fathers death, his family received a cable and doctor's note saying that Lallave died from a fever and that his last word's were about his family, 2 messages from Manila to the family claimed that he was poisoned.
+Just before he went to Manila, Lallave passed by Madrid to see his translation printed, on 30 March 1889.
+He went to Manila with F. de P. Castells, a young Catalan Protestant pastor, planning to distribute his translated Bibles, to check if his aforementioned translation in Pangasinan had arrived, create a Protestant church in the Philippines and establish an agency of the British and Foreign Bible Society.
+Shortly afterwards they both got sick, Lallave died and got buried, while Castells recovered and then was released from jail through the British consul's intercession, on condition that he leave the Islands immediately, according to some sources and Castells, Lallave and Castells were poisoned, this was then backed up when Lallave's daughter then claimed that 2 months after her father's death, his family received a cable and doctor's note saying that Lallave died from a fever and that his last word's were about his family, 2 messages from Manila to the family claimed that he was poisoned.

 Personal life

-He married Carolina Ortíz Morilla in 1887, together they had 7 children.
+He married Carolina Ortíz Morilla in 1887, together they had 7 children, one of which was Miss Ether Alonso.